seamapi/fake-template/README.md

 await acme.stopServer()
 ```

-### Compiling NextJS Project to an NPM Module

-Generally you'll want two files in your root directory: `index.ts` and `server.ts`. `index.ts` will
-implement the fake functions, and `server.ts` will handle the creation of the server using `nextjs-server-modules`.

-Make sure you've installed `nextjs-server-modules` (`nsm`) with `yarn add --dev nextjs-server-modules`.
-You should then
+## Built-in Commands

+###`yarn start`
+Runs the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+###`yarn build`
-add a `build` script to your `package.json` that runs `nsm build`.
-This will build both your nextjs project then a directory
+The build script, `nsm build`, builds both your nextjs project and a directory
 called `.nsm` which allows you to create a server.

-You'll also want to make sure you've installed `get-port@5` if you're having issues with esm compatibility.

-### Setting Up Tests within a Fake
+There are two files in your root directory: `index.ts` and `server.ts`.
+`index.ts` will implement the fake functions, and `server.ts` will handle the creation of the server using `nextjs-server-modules`.

+### `yarn run test`

+The test script runs tests using ava.

-- You should configure ava for typescript with esbuild-runner [(see this example)](https://github.com/hello-seam/fake-august/blob/main/ava.config.js)
+- We have configured ava for typescript with esbuild-runner [(see this example)](https://github.com/hello-seam/fake-august/blob/main/ava.config.js)
 - `nsm` provides an import that can be used to easily create tests (shown below)

 ```ts